41 pointsby giuliomagnifico4 months ago3 comments

 We'll have a much better idea of how things are going by the 2026 midterms.
 Then our democratic republic can vote accordingly. :-)

-• jleyank21 hours ago
+• jleyank4 months ago

 All levers of the government, as I understand it, are controlled by the President's party.
 This would seem to suggest that the normal mechanism of passing laws and budgets would be straightforward, eliminating the need to rule by decree.
 As this does not seem to be happening, it suggests the US government is inoperative with all control ceded legally or otherwise to the executive.